Statewide Chronic Pain Clinical Network

 We are exploring opportunities to improve chronic pain care for older South Australians.

-Hear from Associate Professor Anne Burke about the Statewide Chronic Pain Clinical Network as part of the 2022 CEIH Conversation Series
+Hear from Associate Professor Anne Burke about the Chronic Pain Statewide Clinical Network as part of the 2022 CEIH Conversation Series

-Statewide Chronic Pain Clinical Network Vision
+Chronic Pain Statewide Clinical Network Vision

 A strong, connected and inclusive community of practice which promotes evidence-informed prevention, early intervention and management of pain across the life span for all South Australians.

-Statewide Chronic Pain Clinical Network Goals
+Chronic Pain Statewide Clinical Network Goals

-The Statewide Chronic Pain Clinical Network has been established to improve the provision of integrated, multidisciplinary care for people with chronic pain.
+The Chronic Pain Statewide Clinical Network has been established to improve the provision of integrated, multidisciplinary care for people with chronic pain.
 It aims to:

 • Foster improved recognition and understanding of chronic pain and its effective management in the community